phidatahq/phidata/README.md

 After building an Assistant, we serve it using **Streamlit**, **FastApi** or **Django** to build an AI application.
 Instead of wiring these tools manually, phidata provides **pre-built** templates for AI Apps that you can run locally or deploy to AWS with 1 command.
 Here's how they work:

-- Create your codebase using a template: `phi ws create`
+- Create your AI App using a template: `phi ws create`
 - Run your app locally: `phi ws up`
 - Run your app on AWS: `phi ws up prd:aws`